-Cabbage (Brassica oleracea, Capitata Group) grows well on a wide variety of soils, but a well-drained sandy loam with high organic matter content is preferred.
+Cabbage grows well on a wide variety of soils, but a well-drained sandy loam with high organic matter content is preferred.
 Soil pH should be 5.8 to 6.5.
 Have your garden soil tested several months prior to planting and adjust soil pH according to recommendations.

 A soil test is always the best method for determining the fertilization needs of the crop.
 Information on soil testing is available in the fact sheet HGIC 1652, Soil Testing.

 If a soil test has not been taken, apply 5-10-10 at 3 pounds per 100 square feet before planting.
-These vegetables should be sidedressed once during the growing season.
-Sidedress with 33-0-0 at 1 pound per hundred feet of row or calcium nitrate at 2 pounds per 100 feet of row.
-More frequent sidedressing may be required if the garden is sandy or leaching rains occur.
+These vegetables should be side-dressed once during the growing season.
+Side-dress with 34-0-0 at 1 pound per hundred feet of row or 15.5-0-0 (calcium nitrate) at 2 pounds per 100 feet of row.
+More frequent side-dressing may be required if the garden soil is sandy or leaching rains occur.